How to start?

 Now, something you need to know about me.
 I am not a runner.
 I’m not built like a runner.
 In fact, I don’t like running.
 At all!

 But my husband loves it.
 And I wanted something we could do together.

 Flash back the year before, on our 24th anniversary when I first had the idea of the swing.
 Every day I passed by the farm where they were made, I dreamed of giving one to David.
 But due to money, or lack thereof, (four kids in college, one in high school), I decided to wait till the next year.

 But running through my mind for every month thereafter was one phrase.
 Who promised you next year?

 None of us are.
 As I said earlier, life is precious.
 None of us knows when death will come knocking; the Lord has that in His hands.
-But we are called to make the most of the time we have. (“Teach us to count our days” –Ps.
-90:12.)
+But we are called to make the most of the time we have. (“Teach us to number our days” –Ps.
+90:12, NASB.)

 And I realized that, while David and I have a good marriage, we also have a busy one.
 Proven the day I climbed up bleachers to watch a school basketball game.
 A friend asked, “Are you and your husband actually married?
 You never come together, and you leave separately.”

 But along with counting our days, God also calls us to take care of the bodies He has created for us. (“Do you not know that your body is a temple of the Holy Spirit who is in you?…Therefore, glorify God in your body” –1 Cor.
-6:19-20.)
+6:19-20, NASB.)